 The style of food, dance, and costumes are rooted in central Chile’s rural huaso (cowboy) traditions, and on the 18th, everyone is a little bit huaso, from the northernmost reaches of the Atacama Desert and to the southernmost reaches of Patagonia.

-Festivities usually include dancing the cueca, the national dance that beautifully and saucily interprets the mating rituals of rooster and hen.
+Festivities usually include dancing cueca, the national dance that beautifully and saucily interprets the mating rituals of rooster and hen.
 Traditional games include kite-flying, sack racing, and climbing a greased pole.

 Chileans celebrate the 18th in outdoor carnivals known as fondas where traditional food reigns supreme.
 Be sure to try Chile’s signature culinary offering, the empanada: a baked pastry filled with beef, onions and cumin along with a hard-boiled egg and an olive.
-Or, try a succulent anticucho, a kabob-style skewer tracing its roots to the Quechua people in the north.
+Or, try a delicious anticucho, a kabob-style skewer tracing its roots to the Quechua people in the north.